IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 You can include these documents with your relief application.
 If you request relief over the phone, you will be asked to mail or fax all of your supporting documentation and written statements to the IRS.

 If desired, you can write a letter to request penalty relief.
-You should include the following in your letter:
+A sample letter to the IRS to waive a penalty would look like this:

 - Your name and tax ID number.